 In some cases, set-top boxes actually use more electricity in a year than your refrigerator even when turned off.
-To find your exact costs, look up the name and model along with the words energy use on the internet.
-Then go to the website for the maker of your specific box for energy use including sleep mode.
+To find your exact costs, look up the name and model number along with the search terms "wattage" or "energy use".
+Check out your specific box for energy use including sleep mode.
 You can multiply the kWhs by your local electric rate.